 Reza Kabiri, BS

-Mr. Kabiri is a MD PhD student in Hamburg, Germany, who is a visit research associate at Stanford University and a member of the Heit Lab.
+Mr. Kabiri is a MD PhD student in Hamburg, Germany, and he was a research associate at Stanford University during his time in the Heit Lab.
 His research interests include stroke imaging, artificial intelligence, and advance imaging of cerebral ischemia.

 David Marcellus, BS